 We all know that paying no interest is the best way to go with credit card debt.
 This can be achieved either by transferring existing credit card debt onto a 0% p.a. balance transfer card and paying down the balance before the intro offer ends, or by paying off each credit card balance month-to-month, before interest starts accruing.

 However, while we know this, we also know that sometimes life gets in the way.
 Switching to a balance transfer card isn’t always an option, and it’s not always possible to pay off a credit card balance in full at the end of the month.

 The solution?
 A low rate card such as the Westpac Lite Card can provide cardholders who may not be able to pay off their balance in full each month, to save on the interest they are paying.
 With the card’s low purchase rate of 9.90% p.a., you could save on the interest you’re paying out, to hopefully pay off the balance sooner.

-Sure, all this talk of money-saving might not get your heart racing, but this card may just make sense for you financially.
-Plus, it does have some other handy features, which we’ll get to shortly.
+Sure, all this talk of money-saving might not get your heart racing, but this card may just make sense for you financially plus, handy features, which we’ll get to shortly.

 One negative point worth taking into consideration though, is the card’s monthly fee.
 Instead of an annual fee, there is a $9 monthly fee, which works out to be $108 per year.
 For a low rate card with minimal features, this is a considerable amount to pay.

 Happily, the Westpac Lite Card is not completely devoid of features.
 Aside from its money-saving capability, it actually has a few features that you might find very useful indeed.

 First up, there are no foreign transaction fees or late payment fees to worry about.
 You can also enjoy up to 45 days interest free on purchases, as well as one additional cardholder at no extra cost.
 Nothing spectacular, it’s true, but handy nonetheless.